rehierl/abstract-properties/15-x-hierarchies-2/_remarks-beyond.md

 howto see rank values
 - set the rank value of each sectioning node to its node level
 - rescale all rank values such that they only increase by +1
+- issue with - headings that have the same parent

 # topics - beyond